Mastodon

 • Seventh District: Derrick Anderson (R) and Eugene Vindman (D) stand as candidates for an open seat.
 I strongly recommend voting for Derrick Anderson.

 • ATTENTION: Eugene Vindman, a former U.S. Army colonel, and his twin brother Alex Vindman, a former U.S. Army lieutenant colonel, both served on the U.S. National Security Council under former President Donald Trump (R).
 Alex accused Trump of soliciting election interference from Ukraine President Volodymyr Zelenskyy.
 Trump and Zelenskyy denied the allegation, which is uncorroborated by other evidence.
 Trump was later acquitted in an impeachment trial.
 Alex’s testimony, which Eugene helped him prepare, was likely exaggerated or false.
 Eugene may not have known it at the time, but he does now.
-He must.
-And yet he has not apologized, has not corrected the record, stands by his brother, and even claims on his campaign website—still without evidence—that Trump engaged in “attempted extortion.”
+He has not apologized, has not corrected the record, stands by his brother, and even claims on his campaign website—still without evidence—that Trump engaged in “attempted extortion.”

 • Eighth District: Incumbent Representative Don Beyer (D-VA 8th) is challenged by Bentley Hensel (I), Dave Kennedy (I), and Jerry Torres (R).
 I recommend voting for Jerry Torres.